Developer Guide

 DeleteCommand

-This command deletes a Student
+This command deletes a Student from AcademyDirectory.

 Implementation

-method to serve the aforementioned purpose.
+DeleteCommand will extend the Command class and will consequently @Override the Command#execute() method to serve the aforementioned purpose.

-is a version controlled command.
+The DeleteCommand is a version controlled command.
 For the list of version controlled command, refer here.

 The specifics are shown in the sequence diagram below: